Leaderboard

 4 points

-8. NEVER look through a scope that you cannot afford.
+NEVER look through a scope that you cannot afford.
 Always take enough loo roll on milsims.
 Always sneak a hipflask into milsims - those nights can get cold.
 If your rif doesn't work, 95% of the time you should undo whatever the hell you last did when you 'upgraded/improved' it.
 Buy an anchor magnet and keep it in your vehicle (as per Strykerles!)
 Have a choice of food when playing over the weekend, its far nicer than eating something you really don't fancy.
 Take a basic toolkit and a spare gun and boots.
 Drink more water than you think you need to.
 Remember that you are there to have fun, and so is everyone else.
-It's a game, and sportsmanship is more important than your ego.
+It's a game, and sportsmanship is more important than your ego.3 points -

 3 points